Dominic Blizzard: Plymouth Argyle

 On 25 June 2013, Dominic agreed to sign a two-year deal with League Two club Plymouth Argyle.
 He scored his first goal for the club with an "impressive strike from long range" against Southend United in a 1–1 draw at Home Park on 11 January 2014.
 In total he made 31 appearances for the "Pilgrims" in the 2013–14 campaign as Plymouth posted a tenth-place finish.

 He made 31 league appearances in the 2014–15 season, scoring one goal in a 1–0 win over Luton Town at Kenilworth Road on 6 September.
 Argyle reached the play-offs, losing to Wycombe Wanderers at the semi-final stage.
 Blizzard was released by manager John Sheridan in May 2015.
 Blizzard has indicated that Sheridan's decision to release him was "a bit personal" but stated that he enjoyed his time as a Plymouth Argyle player.

 Style of play

-Blizzard could play anywhere across the midfield, though preferring a central role he could also play as an attacking or defensive midfielder.
+Blizzard could play anywhere across the midfield, though preferring a central role, he could also play as an attacking or defensive midfielder.
 He had been described as a skilled passing footballer.

 Acting career

 Blizzard turned to acting in 2015.
 Trained at the Actors Studio at Pinewood Studios, he also worked as a part-time scriptwriter.
+In 2019, he revealed that he had been writing a script based off of his own football career.